EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 ### Preprocess the data {#cnnfullpreprocess}

-For this final model, we are not going to use our separate validation data again, so we only need to preprocess the training data.
+For this final model, we are not going to use our separate validation data again, so we only need to \index{preprocess}preprocess the training data.

 ```r